aronorth/WarpAllah/README.md

   - Default settings values is what worked for me
   - There's can still still persist a small probability of the bug occurring.
   - You can tweak the settings to potentially find better values.

+## THIS IS PROVIDED WITH NO WARRANTY AND NO LIABILITY